 Proposal 3-2a (updated based on Qualcomm’s comment)

+Further study whether/how to support multiple beams for multiple PDSCHs/PUSCHs scheduled by a single DCI for following scenarios:

 For multi-PDSCH scheduling with a single DCI, study the QCL assumption(s) the UE should apply for each PDSCH for the case when some of the scheduled PDSCHs have scheduling offset less than timeDurationForQCL while some have scheduling offset greater than timeDurationForQCL.

+For multi-PDSCH scheduling with a single DCI, study the QCL assumption(s) the UE should apply for each PDSCH for the case when all of the scheduled PDSCHs have scheduling offset less than timeDurationForQCL.